Gordon P. Robertson: Superbook and CBN Films

 Gordon is the Executive Producer for Superbook, a Bible-based animation series using CG technology which has the same name as the English dubbed version of a Japanese produced “anime” that CBN also helped to create.
 Both series follow the adventures of two children, Chris and Joy, and their robot friend Gizmo, as they journey back in time to experience the stories and characters in the bible.
 The original series premiered in Japan in 1981.
 The newer series was released in 2011.

 In 2014, the new Superbook series received two Daytime Emmy nominations, for Outstanding Achievement in Main Title and Graphic Design, and Outstanding Original Song – Main Title and Promo.

 Robertson is the Executive Producer of CBN Films.
 CBN films launched in 2014 and has produced twelve projects as of 2023.
 Made in Israel (2014), The Hope: The Rebirth of Israel (2015), and To Life: How Israeli Volunteers are Changing the World (2018) were all Emmy nominated films.
 In Our Hands: The Battle for Jerusalem (2017) debuted in United States theaters as one of the highest-grossing documentaries of the year.

 Robertson was the executive producer of the 2016 docudrama Pocahontas: Dove of Peace.

 Operation Blessing

 Robertson began working with Operation Blessing International in 1995 as President and Founder of Operation Blessing Philippines.
 He then founded Obor Berkat in Indonesia, Operation Blessing India, Operation Blessing Thailand, and Operation Blessing China.
 In 2018, he became the President of Operation Blessing International, assuming the position after Bill Horan.
+In October 2025, Robertson transitioned from his role as President to Chairman of the Board with its Chief Operating Officer Drew Friedrich taking his place.